-- MEP: MT/MT_A, MT_TT, MTDe/MT_A, MTDe_TT - MIP: Two MHFs each comprising MTDi_TT, MTDi/MT_A
+- MEP: MT/MT_A, MT_TT, MTDe/MT_A, MTDe_TT - MIP: Two MHFs each comprising MTDi TT, MTDi/MT A

 The handling of PHB values is described in clauses 8.2, 9.2, 9.3 and 9.4.
-The PHB information is passed between the atomic functions in Characteristic Information (CI) and Adapted Information (AI).
+The PHB information is passed between the atomic functions in characteristic information (CI) and adapted information (AI).

 As described in clause 10 of [ITU-T G.8110.1], the MPLS-TP Diffserv architecture supports two models: the "Short Pipe" model, and the "Uniform" model.
 To support this, it is necessary in certain cases to pass two PHB values in the CI and AI, referred to as the incoming PHB (iPHB) and outgoing PHB (oPHB).
-In other cases, only a single PHB values needs to be passed between the atomic functions.
+In other cases, only a single PHB value needs to be passed between the atomic functions.

 Figures 10-1 and 10-2 of [ITU-T G.8110.1] are the reference diagrams showing how PHB values are used in the two models.
-However, these do not show all of the atomic functions defined in this recommendation that comprise MEPs and MIPs.
-So, in particular, it is unclear at a first glance why in some cases the AI carries a single PHB value, while in other cases it carries separate iPHB and oPHB values.
+However, these do not show all of the atomic functions defined in this Recommendation that comprise MEPs and MIPs.
+In particular, it is unclear at first glance why in some cases the AI carries a single PHB value, while in other cases it carries separate iPHB and oPHB values.

-The figures below show a MEP and a MIP and illustrate the flow of PHB information through them.
+The figures below show an MEP and an MIP and illustrate the flow of PHB information through them.
 The iPHB values are shown in green, oPHB values in red, and where only a single PHB value is used, this is shown in black.